Is Prague a great place to live as an expat?

 - Internet costs $20/month

-- Basic cell phone bill costs $16/month
+- A basic cell phone bill costs $16/per month

 A year’s transport ticket good for tram, train, metro, and bus costs $165 (this is the best deal in town!)